syncfusion-content/maui-docs/MAUI/DataGrid/columns.md

 * **Column**: This property returns the created column which can be customized.
 * **Cancel**: This property cancels the column creation.

-You can skip generating a column by handling the `SfDataGrid.AutoGeneratingColumn` event as shown as follows,
+You can skip generating a column by handling the `SfDataGrid.AutoGeneratingColumn` event as follows,

 {% tabs %}
 {% highlight c# %}